What is an entry stroke?

 Adding an obstacle such as the entry stroke means that many children’s writing becomes laboured and slow, reducing the enjoyment of handwriting.
 Children may tire more easily and not enjoy writing as much as others who do not adopt the entry stroke handwriting style.

-The Magic Link font – a simpler, fun and speedier alternative.
+Conclusion: The Magic Link font – a simpler, fun and speedier alternative.

 The disadvantages of entry strokes are enormous; having a flick at the beginning of every letter can be tedious and confusing often resulting in poor or illegible handwriting.